1993 Bombay bombings: Bombings

-Political deception

 For several years, there was confusion about whether there were 12 or 13 blasts.
-This was because after the bombings Sharad Pawar, then-chief minister of Maharashtra, had stated on the DD National television channel that there had been 13 blasts.
-He later admitted to the Srikrishna Commission that he had lied on purpose and that there had been only 12 blasts, none of them in Muslim-dominated areas.
+This was because after the bombings Sharad Pawar, Chief Minister of Maharashtra had stated on the DD National television channel that there had been 13 blasts.
+He later admitted to the Srikrishna Commission that he provided such inaccurate information on purpose and that there had been only 12 blasts, none of them in Muslim-dominated areas.
 He said that he added the name of Masjid Bunder, a Muslim-dominated locality, and said that it was a move to prevent communal riots by portraying that both Hindu and Muslim communities in the city had been affected adversely.

-He also confessed that he mislead the public into believing that the blasts could have been the work of the LTTE, a Sri Lankan militant organization, when in fact intelligence reports had already confirmed Mumbai's underworld (D-Company) was the perpetrator of the serial blasts.
+He also confessed that he wrongly informed the public that the blasts could have been the work of the LTTE, a Sri Lankan militant organization, when in fact intelligence reports had already confirmed Mumbai's underworld (D-Company) was the perpetrator of the serial blasts.

 Aftermath

 The official number of fatalities was 257 with 1,400 others injured (some sources reported that 317 people died; this difference is partly due to a bomb which killed 45 in Calcutta on 16 March and was not part of 12 March Bombay bombings).

-The bombings caused a major rift within D-Company, the most powerful criminal organisation in the Bombay underworld, headed by Dawood Ibrahim.
-Infuriated at the bombings, Ibrahim's right-hand man, Chhotta Rajan, split from the organisation and took most of the leadership-level Hindu aides with him, including Sadhu, Jaspal Singh and Mohan Kotiyan.
+The bombings caused a major rift within D-Company, the most powerful criminal organisation in the Mumbai underworld, headed by Dawood Ibrahim.
+Infuriated at the bombings, Ibrahim's right-hand man, Chhota Rajan, split from the organisation and took most of the leadership-level Hindu aides with him, including Sadhu, Jaspal Singh and Mohan Kotiyan.
 Rajan's split divided the Bombay underworld along communal lines and pitted Chhota Rajan's predominantly Hindu gang against Dawood Ibrahim's predominantly Muslim D-Company.
 The ensuing gang war took the lives of more than a hundred gangsters and continued into 2017.
 Seven of the accused (Salim Kurla, Majeed Khan, Shakil Ahmed, Mohammed Jindran, Hanif Kadawala, Akbar Abu Sama Khan, and Mohammed Jabir Abdul Latif) were assassinated by Rajan's hitmen.

+The three hotels targeted in the bombings suffered significant damage.
+The Sea Rock Hotel in Bandra remained closed following the attack and was later demolished; the site was subsequently acquired by Taj Hotels for redevelopment.
+The Juhu Centaur Hotel was repaired and continued operations as the Tulip Star Hotel before closing and later being demolished for redevelopment for a residential complex.
+The Airport Centaur Hotel was also repaired but was subsequently rebranded as the Sahara Star after being acquired by Sahara Group.